mdadams/clang_libraries_companion/README.md

   - CMake
   - Make
-  - version 15 of LLVM/Clang
+  - version 15, 16, or 17 of LLVM/Clang
-  - GCC (if application programs are to be build with GCC)
+  - GCC (if application programs are to be built with GCC)
   - Boost
   - Python
   - numerous basic Unix utilities such as bash, awk, grep, and so on